Businessman Paddleboarded Across Hudson River Because He Was Running Late To A Meeting

 Although the two had some words for Holt, they let him go and he made it to his meeting on time.
 However, he said that “The meeting didn’t go as well as my commute.
 I’m still looking for a manager.”
 Holt is an aspiring comedian.

-This isn’t to say that the 30-minute paddleboard session from New Jersey to New York was a good idea.
-Holt said that “Boats’ wakes were coming at me from different angles and the current was quick closer to Manhattan.”
-So it looks like Holt avoided potential disaster.
+This isn’t to say that the 30-minute paddleboard session from New Jersey to New York was a good idea, and it looks like Holt avoided potential disaster.

+Holt said, “Boats’ wakes were coming at me from different angles and the current was quick closer to Manhattan.”

 My brother, Scott Holt, ladies and gentlemen ???????? #paddleboardtowork https://t.co/rsbKKYyJby